laurenmoos/weird-mario/doc/april_report.md

-# Infrastructure:
+# Infrastructure

-We built our ‘Weird Mario’ experimentation platform on the basis of OpenAI Gym Retro and an open-source pytorch implementation of the PPO algorithm for deep reinforcement learning.[1]
+We built our ‘Weird Mario’ experimentation platform on the basis of OpenAI Gym Retro and an open-source pytorch implementation of the PPO algorithm for [PPO algorithm for deep reinforcement learning](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).

 We forked and heavily modified OpenAI Gym Retro by exposing the emulated system’s program counter, thus allowing users to include a record of the content of the program counter in between agent steps in agent’s observations.